What are the Biggest Tires you can run on 4Runner (Stock, Lift Kit, and Leveling Kit) – Largest Tire Size on 4Runner

 What is the best Wheel Size for Off-Road Use?

 Typically, the smaller the wheel size, the better your off-road performance will be, but not always.
 When it comes to our world, 17″ wheels are probably your go-to size.
 You want to stay away from 20″ wheels on your 4Runner if you plan on frequent off-road trips.

 When it comes to a smaller wheel size, you can air down the tire pressure further than you can with a 20″ wheel.
-Having less air pressure in your tires means your tire will have more flotation and grip the terrain much easier than at full PSI.
+Having less air pressure in your tires means your tire will have more flotation and grip the terrain much easier than at full PSI where the ride is stiffer.